ossf/scorecard/checks/checks.md

 ## Vulnerabilities

 This check determines if there are open, unfixed vulnerabilities in the project using the [OSV](https://osv.dev) service.
+An existing vulnerability is can readily be used by attackers, so a low score is considered `High` risk.

 **Remediation steps**
 - Fix the vulnerabilities.
 The details of each vulnerability can be found on <https://osv.dev>.